[acimlessons_list] Lesson 157 - June 6

 sort of thing.

-When we have experienced the holy instant, we have awakened a different way
+In experiencing the holy instant, we have awakened a different way of

-of seeing.
-That new sort of vision does not disappear when we "come back to
+seeing.
+That new sort of vision does not disappear when we "come back to the

-come back.
+back.
 We never left.
-Or perhaps better, since Heaven is what is real
+Or perhaps better, since Heaven is what is real and

 with us, into the dream, is the remembrance of God and Heaven, the

 remembrance of what we saw in that holy instant.
 We continue to see glimpses

 of it beyond the sight of the world, seeing the "real world" beyond the